 The Prize for the Award Winner

-The short-listed Finalists are interviewed for a profile piece in the Fairfax Agricultural Media rural newspapers.
+The short-listed Finalists are interviewed for a profile piece in the Sheep Central online news site.
 These profiles will be run in late July and early August in the lead up to the NCWSBA Annual General Meeting and the Wool Week dinner when the Winner is announced.

-The Award winner is also interviewed by staff from Fairfax Agricultural Media at the time of Award presentation and on their return from the IWTO Congress.
+The Award winner is also interviewed by staff from Sheep Central at the time of Award presentation and on their return from the IWTO Congress.
 The Award winner is also required to give a presentation on their experiences to the NCWSBA Annual General Meeting the following year.